 Unexpected Dubai – Shangri-La Hotel breakfast buffet, dinner at Traiteur, camel milk chocolate, Emirates Business Class

 In October, I travelled to Dubai in the United Arab Emirates as a guest of Emirates and the Government of Dubai, Department of Tourism and Commerce Marketing.
 This is the final post in my blog series on that trip.
-See the complete list of Dubai posts.

 The rooftop pool attendants at the Shangri-La Hotel Dubai are probably used to shutterbugs taking photos on the sundeck.
 I was there snapping away on my second-last morning while most of the city was still waking up.